ci-for-research/self-hosted-runners/ubuntu-docker/README.md

 ## Server side configuration

-E.g. how to configure VirtualBox, how to run docker container, how to configure HPC cloud machine

 ### Build image

 Now we are ready to build our Docker image.
 The following command will use [Dockerfile](docker/Dockerfile) in `docker` folder to build the image.
 It will create a system user, install necassary system packages and dependencies for the runner.